 AB: The Antonio Banderases

 Infield: Aaron Boone (1997-2009) spent most of his career at third base but will move to first (where he played more than 100 games) on this roster.
 Boone – grandson of Ray, son of Bob, brother of Bret – hit 126 regular season home runs in his career, but he will always be remembered for one he hit in the postseason: the walk-off shot he hit off Boston’s Tim Wakefield in the 11th inning of Game 7 of the 2003 ALCS.
-Boone moves to first to accommodate third baseman Adrian Beltre (1998- ), who has pushed past 300 home runs and has already moved past 1,100 career RBI in his early 30s.
-Beltre was a good power hitter from the time he arrived with the Dodgers at age 19, but he broke loose for 48 home runs in 2004, the walk year of his contract.
-That led to a big free agent deal in Seattle, where he played well but was perceived as a disappointment beause he didn’t hit 40-plus home runs again.
+Boone moves to first to accommodate third baseman Adrian Beltre (1998- ) is well on his way not only to the Hall of Fame, but to recognition as one of the great third basemen of all time.
+He was a good power hitter from the time he arrived with the Dodgers at age 19, but he broke loose for 48 home runs in 2004, the walk year of his contract.
+That led to a big free agent deal in Seattle, where he played well but was perceived as a disappointment because he didn’t hit 40-plus home runs again.
 He had a big year for the Red Sox in 2010 to revive his career.
-He is a Gold Glove defender with a good bat.
-Second baseman Alan Bannister (1974-85) was a utility guy who played all over the field as needed.
-He wasn’t a great hitter, but he wasn’t bad either – a decent average, walked as often as he struck out, ran well.
-He was a useful player who bounced around five teams and generally helped them.
-Shortstop Al Bridwell (1905-15) was a slap hitter who earned his niche in baseball history as the guy who hit the would-be single that was turned into a fielder’s choice by Fred Merkle’s infamous baserunning gaffe that cost the New York Giants the 1908 pennant.
-(If you’re not familiar with the play, simply google “Merkle’s Boner,” or look up that phrase on Wikipedia.
-Don’t worry – it’s “work-safe.”)
+He is a Gold Glove defender with a good bat, and he has a very strange superstitious aversion to anyone touching his head.
+Seriously.
+Touch this man's scalp at your own risk.

-Outfield: Left fielder Albert Belle (1989-2000) was one of the best hiters of his generation, but his career was cut short by a hip injury and his sensational production was constantly overshadowed by his violent temper.
+Outfield: Left fielder Albert Belle (1989-2000) was one of the best hitters of his generation, but his career was cut short by a hip injury and his sensational production was constantly overshadowed by his violent temper.
 He was originally known by his childhood nickname Joey, but after several controversial incidents and a stint in alcohol rehab, he re-emerged using his given name, Albert, as a symbol of his fresh start.
-It got his career back on track, but sobriety did little to tame his volcanic temper, and his career was a long-running battle with media, fans, opponents and sometimes teammates.
+It got his career back on track, but sobriety did little to tame his volcanic temper, and his career was a long-running battle with media, fans, opponents, teammates and young trick-or-treaters.
 He was suspended after he was caught using a corked bat, and he was fined when he decked an opposing infielder with a vicious elbow to the face in the middle of the basepath.
-His wrath was not limited to the baseball diamond – on Halloween 1995 he was arrested after he jumped in his vehicle and tried to run down some trick-or-treaters who had egged his house.
+His wrath was not limited to the baseball diamond – on Halloween 1995 he was arrested after he jumped in his vehicle and tried to run down some kids who had egged his house.
 He finished his career at .295/.369/.564 with 381 home runs despite retiring at age 33.
 He is the only player in history to have 50 doubles and 50 home runs in the same season.
-Belle drove in 100-plus runs in each of his last nine seasons, and between 1992-98 he averaged 126 RBI, and that total would be pushed even higher if you extrapolate his astonishing 1994 totals (101 RBI in 106 games) to account for the season-ending lockout.
+Belle drove in 100-plus runs in each of his last nine seasons, and between 1992-98 he averaged 126 RBI; that total would be pushed even higher if you extrapolate his astonishing 1994 totals (101 RBI in 106 games) to account for the season-ending lockout.
 Center fielder Al Bumbry (1972-85) did a two-year tour of duty in Vietnam, winning a Bronze Star, before returning to baseball in 1972 and winning Rookie of the Year in 1972 when he batted .337 for the Orioles.
 He was very fast, a solid contact hitter and a good defensive outfielder.
 Right fielder Al Burch (1906-11) was a slap hitter with a little speed who spent most of his career in Brooklyn.
 Near the end of the 1906 season, in a game against the Boston Beaneaters, Burch came to bat against Happy Jack Cameron, a guy who had washed out as an outfielder and was attempting to hang on in the majors as a reliever.
 Burch rifled a line drive back up the middle that hit Cameron’s head with such force that it ricocheted back on the fly to the catcher, who caught it and doubled the runner off first base, one of the odder 1-2-3 double plays in history.

 Catcher: Al Bool (1928-31) was a fine minor-league hitter who got a few trials in the majors in his early 30s.